Best Practices for Responding to Online Reviews

 Review Management with G5 Reputation and Social

-G5s Reputation and Social Management puts you back in the driver’s seat so you can stay informed about conversations happening across social and review channels.
+G5 Rep and Social puts you back in the driver’s seat so you can stay informed about conversations happening across social and review channels.
 Use a single dashboard to monitor reviews, respond, and engage directly.
 We will also share sentiment reporting with you, so you can understand the emotion behind what’s being said about your brand online.